-A lot or a little?
+A Lot or a Little?

-Parents need to know that Maneater is an adventure game for Xbox One, PlayStation 4, Switch, and PC.
+Parents need to know that Maneater is an adventure game for Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Switch, and Windows PCs.
 In it, you play as a baby shark who wants to grow up so she can get revenge on the human who killed her mother.
 Armed with rows of sharp teeth, you chow down on fish, turtles, and unsuspecting swimmers, resulting in tons of blood and gore being spilled into the water (you also smack enemies with your tail, but this doesn't result in any bloodshed).
 In addition, because this is decidedly more like Sharknado than anything you'd see during Shark Week, the game has some ribald humor in its dialog and narration, including some quick drug references.
 It doesn't have any cursing, even by people you're eating; some words are bleeped out as if the language is on a hosted TV show.

 While this "shARkPG" -- as the designers call it -- is both fun and funny, both wear a bit thin after a while.
 In Maneater, you're a baby bull shark who wants to get revenge on the human who killed your mommy.
 So you do what you can to get big and strong, which includes eating a ton of fish and other aquatic life, looking for lost license plates and other collectibles, and eating humans who are just innocently swimming along and not-so-innocently trying to kill you.
 All of which happens in the wide-open waters off New Orleans, while actor Chris Parnell (the guy who voices Jerry on Rick & Morty and Cyril on Archer), doles out interesting and often ridiculously untrue "facts" about sharks.